 Valley YMCA and Uber have partnered together to help seniors in Maricopa County in need of transportation get to and from their vaccine appointments.
-To schedule a ride, call (602) 212-6088 or email firstname.lastname@example.org.
-Adherence to COVID-19 precautions, including wearing a face covering, will be required.
+To schedule a ride, call (602) 212-6088 or email email@example.com.
+Adherence to COVID-19 precautions, including wearing a face covering, is required.

 Fresh Start is helping people register for a vaccine appointment and get transportation.
 You can request assistance here.

 Smile on Seniors of Arizona